 On Monday, the software giant unveiled an upgraded version of Copilot, its AI assistant, amid increased competition from major tech rivals.
 This upgrade focuses on generative AI technology, which can compose documents, create images, and act as a lifelike personal assistant at home or work.

-The announcements, made ahead of Microsoft’s annual Build developer conference in Seattle, highlight the integration of AI features into the Windows operating system for personal computers, which already has a large consumer base.
+The announcements, made ahead of Microsoft’s annual Build developer conference in Seattle, highlight the integration of AI features into the Windows operating system for personal computers.

 New features include Windows Recall, allowing the AI assistant to “access virtually what you have seen or done on your PC in a way that feels like having photographic memory.”
 Microsoft assures users of privacy protection by offering the option to filter out tracked information.

-Google introduced a revamped search engine that intermittently provides AI-generated summaries above website links on the results page.
-They also showcased Astra, an AI assistant in development that can “see” and discuss things captured through a smartphone’s camera lens.
+Google introduced a revamped search engine with AI-generated summaries and showcased Astra, an AI assistant that can see and interact with real-world visuals.

-Despite Microsoft’s substantial investment in OpenAI, the startup has also introduced a new desktop version of ChatGPT tailored for Apple’s Mac computers.
+Despite Microsoft’s strong partnership with OpenAI, the startup has also launched a desktop version of ChatGPT for Apple’s Mac computers.